Skip to main content

 2CH3CH2OH (l) + 6O2 → 4CO2 (g) + 6H2O (g) (combustion of ethanol)

 If only these three equations, this simple model for production and use of corn bioethanol, were the only factors influencing net CO2 emission on bioethanol burning, there would be no controversy about its use.
-Yet the actual CO2 emissions depend on many more hidden from view by these simple equations.
-What is needed is a life cycle analysis (LCA) that determines the environmental impact (in this case, net CO2 emissions) of corn ethanol through every phase of its existence, from cradle to grave, starting with the planting of corn to the combustion of bioethanol for transportation.
+Yet the actual CO2 emissions depend on many more hidden from view by these simple equations. life cycle analysis (LCA) is needed to determine corn ethanol's environmental impact (in this case, net CO2 emissions) through every phase of its existence, from the cradle to the grave, starting with planting corn to using bioethanol for transportation.

 LCAs are very challenging, and data on a global scale is required.
-Some measurements at the worldwide scale have significant uncertainties (that don't include CO2 in the atmosphere, however) and are estimates, at best.
+Some measurements at the worldwide scale have significant uncertainties and are estimates, at best.
 A recent study looked at the impact of a specific event, the adoption of the US Renewable Fuel Standards (RFS) that regulate biofuels in the US (which produces about half of all the world's biofuels), on CO2 emission from the significant increase in corn plant and corn ethanol the followed the adoption of the standard. .
 Using LCA based on a series of economic and environmental metrics, the model shows that bioethanol is not a panacea for CO2 emissions and may be more detrimental than fossil fuels use for vehicles.

-The study calculated the carbon intensity changes for corn ethanol that followed after the adoption of the standards.
+The study calculated the carbon intensity changes for corn ethanol in the time frame after the standards were adopted.
 Scientists have used other events that led to immediate changes (9/11) and 1-2 year changes (Covid pandemic) on environmental parameters like CO2 emissions.

 Figure \(\PageIndex{12}\) shows carbon intensity per GDP per country over the last 30 years (data from Our World in Data).